marwantaib/MNXB01-project/README.md

 #### Code

-The project is implemented in Python 3.10 as well as in C++ using the Numpy library for calculations and the ROOT library for graphics (https://root.cern).
+The project is implemented in Python 3.9 as well as in C++ using the Numpy library for calculations and the ROOT library for graphics (https://root.cern).

 ##### Dependencies

-ROOT (https://root.cern), Numpy (https://numpy.org), Python (https://www.python.org) (the anaconda distribution of python conveniently include both of these, see https://www.anaconda.com), C++ compiler (eg. https://gcc.gnu.org or built in ROOT compiler).
+ROOT 6.20/06 (https://root.cern), Numpy 1.21.5 (https://numpy.org), Dateutil 2.8.2 (https://dateutil.readthedocs.io/en/stable/), Python 3.9 or later (https://www.python.org) (the anaconda distribution of python conveniently includes all of these, see https://www.anaconda.com), C++ compiler (eg. https://gcc.gnu.org or built in ROOT compiler).
 For installation see links.

 The outline/functionality is as follows: